Here comes the Joro spider!

 Where are Joro webs commonly found?

-I know of many stories through the emails I receive of people running into the webs face-first, either on horseback, or bikes, or trail machinery.
-The Joro seems to prefer to make webs in higher locations above ground.
+I know of many stories through the emails I receive of people running into the webs face-first, either on horseback or bikes or trail machinery.
+The Joro seems to prefer to make webs in higher locations.
 Generally, the common yellow garden spider and other native orbweavers seem to make webs closer to the ground in shrubs.
-You will find webs of Joro spiders high up on telephone poles and on power lines, at least we do here in Athens and it is also documented to do the same in its native range (Japan).
+You will find webs of Joro spiders high up on telephone poles and power lines, at least we do here in Athens, and it is also documented to do the same in its native range (Japan).
 Also they make webs among the branches of trees as much as 6-10 feet off the ground.

 Are the Joro spiders a common sight in Georgia?

-The Joro appears to be well established in the north central and the northeast portions of Georgia.
-They are especially abundant, at least this past year, in the Athens area and many other areas surrounding metro Atlanta.
+The Joro appears to be well established in the north central and northeast portions of Georgia.
+They are especially abundant, at least in the past year, in the Athens area and many other areas surrounding metro Atlanta.
 I received hundreds of emails with attached images from homeowners this past year, indicating how common and abundant the spiders were on their properties.

 I’ve read the Joro spider may have entered the United States in a container ship.
 Is that the leading theory of how the spider arrived here?

 That still appears to be the best guess as to how they entered this country.
-The fact that a Joro spider and its web was found on the exterior of a freight container in a container yard at Tacoma, Washington seems to support this hypothesis.
+The fact that a Joro spider and its web was found on the exterior of a freight container in a container yard at Tacoma, Wash. seems to support this hypothesis.
 This scenario has been responsible for numerous other alien invasions of arthropods into North America.

 How large can the Joro spider grow?

-A fully mature female measures up to 3 inches with legs outstretched.
-The males are quite small (maybe 1/2 to 3/4 inch in length with legs), and pale by comparison to the female.
+A fully mature female measures up to three inches with legs outstretched.
+The males are quite small (maybe 1/2 to 3/4 inch in length with legs) and pale by comparison with the female.

 Is there a downside or risk to having the Joro spider established in the United States?